 The cross-correlation products of potential counterparts at other wavelengths for 4XMM-DR9 are provided through the XCAT-DB and the IRAP catalogue server.

 We also provide Multi-Order-Coverage maps (MOCs) for 4XMM-DR9.
 MOCs for individual observations in fits format can be downloaded here (identified through their OBSIDs).
 The MOC covering the whole of 4XMM-DR9 field is available here.
-We also provide EPIC flux maps for each observation here and rate maps here.
+Amongst other ways to use the MOCs, we recommend the python tool MOCpy.
+We also provide EPIC flux maps for each observation, where each point on the map provides the limiting flux for a source detected at 3 sigma in the 0.2-12.0 keV band (assuming a power law spectrum with a photon index of 1.42 and an nH of 1.7x1020 cm-2) here and rate maps here.

 The following table gives an overview of the statistics of the catalogue in comparison with the 3XMM-DR8 catalogue.